 Jazz, Contemporary/Open Modern, Lyrical

-Michelle Henly, Owner, Ballet Director, RAD-RTS | B.Ed
+Michelle Hillier Owner, Ballet Director, RAD-RTS | B.Ed

 Tamara Ryan Telford

-An award winning choreographer and teacher, Tamara has taught dance and vocals for over 20 years.
-Tamara attended Simon Fraser University and received her Associate Degree in Theatre from Vancouver Island University.
-Tamara brings to the table a deal of professional performance experience – both in Canada and the US.
+An award-winning choreographer and teacher, Tamara has taught dance and vocals for over 25 years.
+She attended Simon Fraser University and received her associate degree in theatre from Vancouver Island University.
+Tamara brings to the table a great deal of professional performance experience both in Canada and the US.
 She was involved in the first productions at the Chemainus Theatre and performed with the Victoria Operatic society, Vancouver Operatic Society, Thunder Bay Theatre and Showcase theatre.
-She created the musical theatre program at Gemini Dance Studios and has worked as a director for Rainbow Youth Theatre.
+She created the musical theatre program at Gemini Dance studios and has worked as a director for Rainbow Youth Theatre.
 Tamara is known for her amazing work with children.
 Her staging, creativity and imaginative pieces draw out the uniqueness of each dancer while producing well-rounded and confident performers both on and off the stage.
 Several musical theatre students have gone on to excel professionally which has been so inspiring to watch and know that Tamara has played an important role in their success.

 Sandra Barker, AIDT Advanced